Prebid Server - New Bid Adapter (Go)

 Modify this template for your bid adapter:

-• The endpoint can be static if you only have one datacenter or use a Global Load Balancer as described in ‘Planning Your Adapter’ above.
+• The endpoint can be static if you only have one data center or use a Global Load Balancer as described in ‘Planning Your Adapter’ above.

 • Remove the endpointCompression value if your bidding server does not accept gzip compressed bid requests.
 Setting this value to gzip will save on network bandwidth at the expense of slightly increased cpu and memory usage for the host.